-Case studies that illustrates how children have benefitted from Attention Evaluations and Attention Training.
+Neurofeedback Case studies that illustrate how children have benefitted from Attention Evaluations and Attention Training.

 Inattention on Screening Evaluation: Susan, age 8 years